 Example Scenario: How Accessibility Helps Blind Web Users

-When the page opens, Marsha’s screen reader will pull up a separate section with all of the headings, subheadings, and other structural elements of the page.
-This way, Marsha is able to skip to the part of the page that actually lists the instructions for the game, and have those instructions read aloud by her screen reader.
+When the page opens, Marsha’s screen reader pulls up a separate section with all of the headings, subheadings, and other structural elements of the page.
+This way, Marsha is able to skip to the part of the page that actually lists the instructions for the game and have those instructions read aloud by her screen reader.
 On an accessible website, Marsha would be able to successfully navigate through and understand the web content on the page because its creators thought to include these accessibility features within their design.

 Accessibility Matters